aluxljy/Nott-Very-Smart/README.md

 Moving forward/scalability:
-1. Shortcomings and improvements that can be made on the chatbot
-- Spelling error detector
+1. Shortcomings and improvements that can be made on the chatbot Spelling error detector
-a.
-Shortcomings: can only detect single words and not a string of words, can only detect spelling errors to a certain extent, words that are able to be detected are limited
+- Shortcomings: can only detect single words and not a string of words, can only detect spelling errors to a certain extent, words that are able to be detected are limited
-b.
-Improvements: add more words to the dictionary, generate another function to accommodate more variants of the words to increase sensitivity
+- Improvements: add more words to the dictionary, generate another function to accommodate more variants of the words to increase sensitivity
 - Data in the json file
 a.
 Shortcomings: might not be sufficient to train a highly accurate model, however if more data is fed into the json file, greater noise may also be introduced
 b.
 Improvements: include more but important keywords under each tag